 ☞TESTER TIP: Depending on the shape and size of your pears, you may not be able to fit all the pear halves into the pan.
 Enjoy the leftovers as a snack.

 Make the upside-down cake

 - In a large bowl, combine the sugar, butter, flour, almonds, baking powder, eggs, and orange zest.
-Use an electric hand mixer or stand mixer fitted with the paddle attachment to beat until light and creamy, about 2 minutes.
+Use an or stand mixer fitted with the paddle attachment to beat until light and creamy, about 2 minutes.

 - Carefully spoon the cake mixture over the pears, taking care not to disturb them.
 Bake until a cake tester inserted into the center of the cake comes out clean, 50 to 65 minutes.